ADIT 134001 Exploring the Internet

 Prerequisite: None, but familiarity with Windows and Macintosh operating systems a plus.

 This immersive education course covers the fundamentals of operating the Windows and Macintosh OS and a variety of desktop productivity applications.
 Includes basic concepts: terminology, word processing, spreadsheet, presentation applications, portable document format, webpage browsing, Internet safety, network terminology, blogging and authoring tools.
-Students are taught to utilize virtual world environments and blogs as well as online discussion groups (via the Internet) for course work conducted outside of class.
-No auditors.
+Students taught to utilize virtual world environments and blogs as well as online discussion groups (via the Internet) for course work conducted outside of class.

 ADIT 134901 Collaborative Computing

 This immersive education course extends knowledge and improves skills in the use of industry standard business software, supplemented with a detailed overview of server and workstation hardware.
 Students explore the collaborative use of versatile and powerful state-of-the-art applications.
 Topics include proprietary and open source operating systems, word processing, spreadsheet and presentational applications, hardware interfaces, backup schematics, network applications and protocols, including SSH, HTTP, FTP, DNS, POP3/IMAP Mail Transfer Agents, and client/server remote connect applications, web publishing, compression utilities, collaborative document concepts, and the design and structure of data files.